LadyElyssa/LadyElyssaTacoTrails/Map Completion.md

+This is an updated route that has a number of improvements over the older [Map Completion (Legacy)](<https://github.com/LadyElyssa/LadyElyssaTacoTrails/wiki/Map-Completion-(Legacy)>) and could be seen as a stepping stone towards [Teh's Trails](https://github.com/xrandox/TehsTrails).

+It is recommended, though not required, to do WvW for [Gift of Battle](https://wiki.guildwars2.com/wiki/Gift_of_Battle) x 2 as well as for [Notarized Scroll of Central Tyrian Heroics](https://wiki.guildwars2.com/wiki/Notarized_Scroll_of_Central_Tyrian_Heroics) that can save a lot of time from not having to do [Hero point](https://wiki.guildwars2.com/wiki/Hero_point)s.

+The barefoot route also follows this map order.

 ## For 100% World Completion
 * Do WvW first for 2 x [Gifts of Battle](https://wiki.guildwars2.com/wiki/Gift_of_Battle), especially if working towards a Legendary.
-* TALK to Heroics Notary for Central Tyrian Heroics to complete all but one of the Hero Points
+* TALK to [Heroics Notary](https://wiki.guildwars2.com/wiki/Heroics_Notary) for Central Tyrian Heroics to complete all but one of the Hero Points

 ## Map Completion Route for Central Tyria